 - 34. The agreements, representations, and covenants herein are expressly contingent upon consummation of the Transaction.
 Should the Transaction not be consummated for any reason, this MOU will be void and the representations herein will have no effect on the Parties. - 35.
 Provided that the Transaction is consummated, Frontier agrees to fulfill the commitments presented herein. - 36.
 CETF agrees that the commitments made in this MOU resolve any and all issues presented in CETF's pleadings, comments, testimony, appearances, correspondence, or other representations in connection with this Transaction and the Commission's review of this Transaction in A.15-03-005. - 37.
-Frontier and CETF agree that the terms of this MOU replace and supersede any representations that are inconsistent with these terms, whether presented in formal comments, testimony, pleadings, appearances, correspondence, or any other informal or formal submissions in connection with this Transaction or the Commission's review of this Transaction in A.15-03-005. - 38.
+Frontier and CETF agree that the terms of this MOU replace and supersede any representations that are inconsistent with these terms, whether presented in formal comments, testimony, pleadings, appearances, correspondence, or any other inf01mal or formal submissions in connection with this Transaction or the Commission's review of this Transaction in A.15-03-005. - 38.
 CETF agrees to support the approval of the Transaction subject to the commitments identified herein.
 CETF agrees that commitments made herein resolve its concerns regarding the Transaction. - 39.
-This MOU constitutes the entire agreement between the Parties in this proceeding, and this agreement expressly supercedes any prior agreements, without limitation, relating to the Transaction or the Commission's review of the Transaction.
+This MOU constitutes the entire agreement between the Palties in this proceeding, and this agreement expressly supercedes any prior agreements, without limitation, relating to the Transaction or the Commission's review of the Transaction.

-- 40. Both parties were represented by counsel in connection with this MOU and the MOU is the product of mutual negotiation and drafting amongst the Parties. - 41.
-This MOU will be interpreted and enforced pursuant to California law. - 42.
-This MOU may be executed in counterparts.
+40. Both parties were represented by counsel in connection with this MO and the MOU is the product of mutual negotiation and drafting amongst the Parties.